astrivant/polyad/docs/operations/fluxcd.md

 Flux has no separate suspended health result.
 Paused execution keeps dependent Kustomizations waiting.
 Suspending a Flux Kustomization itself is a different
-operation: it stops Flux reconciliation, rather than pausing Polyad workloads.
+operation: it stops Flux reconciliation.
+Use Polyad's suspension settings to pause graph workloads.

 Failures are checked before success.
 The `inProgress` expression only handles deletion, because Flux evaluates it before `failed`; a broad “not ready” expression